 Board of Directors

-Kelly Elliott, Abigail Isaac Fine, Briana Manente, Amanda Michaels, Melissa J. Sites, Charlene V. Smith, Keith Smith and Shelby Sours
+Valerie DuBreuil, Kelly Elliott, Briana Manente, Amanda Michaels, Melissa J. Sites, Charlene V. Smith, Keith Smith, and Shelby Sours

 Brave Spirits Theatre is thrilled to be one of the Folger Shakespeare Library‘s theatre partners.
 The Folger is home to the world’s largest Shakespeare collection and to major collections of other rare Renaissance books, manuscripts, and works of art, the Folger serves a wide audience of scholars, visitors, teachers, students, families, and theater- and concert-goers.
 Through this partnership, we will be able to share these resources with our audiences.
 One of these resources, Folger Digital Texts, is where we start our script editing process for productions of Shakespeare’s plays.